BettyJJ/WorkFlowy-scripts/README.md

 Because WorkFlowy does not support line breaks in bullets, if you need multiline formula, you can do it in the note section.

-If you find this script useful, consider [buy me a coffee ☕](https://www.buymeacoffee.com/bettyjj).
+If you find this script useful, consider [buying me a coffee ☕](https://www.buymeacoffee.com/bettyjj).